Borough: Etymology

+A quite distinct word borough, a variant of borgh or borow, was sometimes used historically in south-east England (the county of Kent, and parts of Surrey and Sussex), to mean what was elsewhere called a tithing, a subdivision of a manor or civil parish.
+The head of such a unit might be known as a headborough.
+This usage is not to be confused with the more widespread meaning of borough as a privileged town.

 Definitions

 Australia

 In Australia, the term "borough" is an occasionally used term for a local government area.
 Currently there is only one borough in Australia, the Borough of Queenscliffe in Victoria, although there have been more in the past.
-However, in some cases it can be integrated into the council's name instead of used as an official title, such as the Municipality of Kingborough in Tasmania.
+However, in some cases it can be integrated into the council's name instead of used as an official title, such as the Kingborough Council in Tasmania.